moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

 ### **Step 2: Browse and Select a Data Product**

-In the Data Product Hub, users should browse through the list of data products.
-Clicking on a specific data product to integrate with Tableau is essential.
-For example, selecting **Sales360** from the list allows exploration of the **Sales360** data product in Tableau.
+In the Data Product Hub, users can browse through a comprehensive list of available data products.
+To integrate with Tableau, click on a specific data product of interest.
+For instance `Sales360`

 <center>
 <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(21).png" alt="DPH" style="width:40rem; border: 1px solid black;" />